OpenEvalProject/evals/manuscripts/elife-39856/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/39856/elife-39856-fig4-v2.jpg)

 **Figure 4.:** Forest plot of effect size ratios between genome-wide significant lifespan variants from our study and external longevity studies (Broer et al., 2015; Deelen et al., 2014), having converted longevity effect sizes to our scale using APOE as benchmark (see Materials and methods and Figure 4—source data 1).
 Alpha – ratio of replication to discovery effect sizes on the common scale and 95% CI (reflecting uncertainty in the numerator and denominator; P values are for one-sided test).
 A true (rather than estimated) ratio of 1 indicates the relationship between SNP effect on lifetime hazard and extreme longevity is the same as that of APOE, while a ratio of zero suggests no effect on longevity.
 A true ratio between 0 and 1 suggests a stronger effect on lifetime hazard than longevity relative to APOE.
 SNPs overlapping both 0 and 1 are individually underpowered.
-The inverse variance meta-analysis of alpha over all SNPs, excluding APOE, is 0.42 (95% 0.23 to 0.61; p = 1.35 × 10–5) for H0 alpha = 0.10.7554/eLife.39856.017Figure 4—source data 1.At or near – gene, cluster of genes, or cytogenetic band near lead SNP; Proxy – the rsID of the nearest (r2) SNP reported by Deelen et al.; Chr – Chromosome; Position – Base-pair position (GRCh37); A1 – the effect allele, A0 – the reference allele, Freq1 – the frequency of A1 allele; Beta1 – the log hazard ratio (in self) for a carrier of 1 copy of A1; SE – standard error; P – P value for test of association between proxy and lifespan (for IVM replication this is one sided); Discovery – the combined GWAS of UKBB genomically British, UKBB other and LifeGen; Replication – the GWAMAs of Deelen et al. (2014) and Broer et al. (2015), recalibrated (using APOE) to log hazard ratios, combined using inverse-variance meta-analysis, and adjusted for sample overlap; Alpha – the ratio of effect size in replication to discovery (note as this was calibrated on APOE, that result was necessarily 1).
+The inverse variance meta-analysis of alpha over all SNPs, excluding APOE, is 0.42 (95% 0.23 to 0.61; p = 1.35 × 10–5) for H0 alpha = 0.

-## Sex- and age-specific effects
+### Sex- and age-specific effects

 We stratified our UK Biobank sample (for which we had individual level data) by sex and age bands to identify sex- and age-specific effects for survival SNPs discovered and/or replicated in this study.
 Although power was limited, as we sought contrasts in small effect sizes, we find 5 SNPs with differential effects on lifespan when stratified (FDR 5% across the 24 variants considered).